rstemmer/musicdb/docs/source/usage/install.rst

 Download the latest package file from the `MusicDB Releases page on GitHub <https://github.com/rstemmer/musicdb/releases>`_.
 There are several packages available.
-Download the one that matches to your Linux Distribution.
+Download the one that matches to your Linux Distribution or the source package.

 Be aware that MusicDB requires lots of libraries because of its dependency to `FFmpeg <https://www.ffmpeg.org/>`_ and `gstreamer <https://gstreamer.freedesktop.org/>`_.
 All libraries and dependencies are available in the Arch Linux repository so that they will be installed automatically by the package manager.